The Face of Health Care

-Many graduates of the program continue on at Russell Sage College to pursue graduate degrees in Nursing.
+Many students with a Bachelor of Science in Nursing pursue graduate degrees in Nursing at Russell Sage College.
 The master of science degree program offers a variety of nurse practitioner programs, including adult-gerontology primary care, family, psych and adult-gerontology acute care.

 You’ll be introduced to faculty-directed clinicals in our state-of-the-art simulation labs.
 After you gain experience there, you’ll transition to a variety of clinical settings, including acute and community-based care of the adult (including geriatric), pediatric, maternal/child (including labor and delivery), psychiatric and community populations.